Labstat Blog

 A rigorous application and review process, a PMTA is the principle pathway that new tobacco products must follow to be legally marketed in the U.S.

-PMTA’s must include both tobacco and nicotine product laboratory testing data indicating the product protects consumer health as well as data that demonstrates the products were manufactured using acceptable quality principles such as those outlined in some of the FDA Good Manufacturing Practices (GMPs).
+PMTAs must include both tobacco and nicotine product laboratory testing data indicating the product protects consumer health as well as data that demonstrates the products were manufactured using acceptable quality principles such as those outlined in some of the FDA Good Manufacturing Practices (GMPs).
 Additional requirements such as behavioral studies are required as well, so be sure to follow FDA’s PMTA submission instructions explicitly.

 FDA aims to ensure marketed products will protect public health.
-Part of a PMTA evaluation includes FDA inspection of the tobacco manufacturer’s site, known as a “PMTA pre-approval inspection”.
+Part of a PMTA evaluation includes an FDA inspection of the tobacco manufacturer’s site, known as a “PMTA pre-approval inspection”.
 This inspection confirms whether current Good Manufacturing Practices (GMPs) are being used that support this initiative.

 nicotine vapes. nicotine product lab testing canada. nicotine testing edmonton. nicotine testing kitchener. nicotine toxicology lab.